Meet Anita

 And in my yoga classes I bring in some fun Qigong moves.

-So come and learn some easy and fun exercises to clear stress, energise your body, and open your heart!
+So come and join me and clear stress, energise your body, and open your heart!

 Anita x